U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs: Background

-The current datasets are either too small, leading to higher measurement errors, or focus mainly on elementary and high school math, leaving a gap in evaluating LLMs' proficiency in advanced university-level math topics.
+Evaluating mathematical capabilities of LLMs is an essential direction of AI research \citep{ahn2024largelanguagemodelsmathematical}.
+Apart from mathematical proficiency being important in and of itself, studies show that fine-tuning with math and code-related data enhances models' fundamental `cognitive skills' \citep{prakash2024finetuningenhancesexistingmechanisms} and reasoning capabilities \citep{chen2024controlmathcontrollabledatageneration}, further necessitating the creation of mathematical evaluation datasets.
+Despite significant progress, many existing datasets are limited in scope, complexity of the problems, or size, as evidenced by the summary in Table~\ref{table:existing_datasets}.

+\paragraph{Textual Mathematical Benchmarks.} Datasets like MathQA \citep{amini2019mathqa} and the mathematics subset of MMLU \citep{hendrycks2020measuring} represent early efforts to assess math capabilities of LLMs, relying primarily on rather simple multiple-choice problems.
+Today, even smaller models have achieved high scores with these tasks \citep{li2024common7blanguagemodels}, rendering the benchmarks obsolete.

+Subsequently, more comprehensive datasets emerged, including GSM8K \citep{cobbe2021training}, MATH \citep{hendrycks2021measuring}, and MGSM \citep{shi2022language} (a multilingual version of 250 GSM8K samples).
+These, however, mostly include elementary- to high-shool level problems, which may not fully gauge the depth of mathematical reasoning, and quickly approach saturation as well.

+Recent works aim to introduce more advanced concepts, prominent examples including MathOdyssey \citep{fang2024mathodyssey} and CHAMP \citep{mao2024champ}, composed primarily of problems from high-school competitions, ProofNet \citep{azerbayev2023proofnet} and MiniF2F \citep{zheng2021minif2f}, focused on formal proof composition and auto-formalization, and OCWCourses \citep{lewkowycz2022solving}, based on MIT curricula contents.
+However, these datasets are constrained by their smaller sizes (under 400 problems each), and most focus on Olympiad-style problems, missing the more practical topics of university coursework.
+Apart from that, all of them rely on publicly available materials, allowing for data leakage.

+Our dataset offers \textbf{over three times more open-ended university-level problems} compared to these existing alternatives, with all of its problems previously unpublished.

-\paragraph{Visual Mathematical Benchmarks.} As multimodal LLMs gain prominence, there is a growing need for visual mathematical benchmarks \citep{zhang2024mathverse, qiao2024we}.
-Early efforts in this domain focus primarily on geometric problems, as seen in datasets like GeoQA \citep{chen2022geoqa}, UniGeo \citep{chen2022unigeo}, and Geometry3K \citep{lu2021Geometry3K}.
-These datasets have a narrow focus that does not encompass the breadth of mathematical visual reasoning required at advanced levels.
+\paragraph{Visual Mathematical Benchmarks.} With the rise of multi-modal LLMs, demand for visual mathematical benchmarks is growing \citep{zhang2024mathverse, qiao2024we}.
+Early efforts focused primarily on simpler geometry problems, as seen with datasets such as GeoQA \citep{chen2022geoqa}, UniGeo \citep{chen2022unigeo}, and Geometry3K \citep{lu2021Geometry3K}, which offer a very narrow coverage of visual reasoning.

-More recent benchmarks attempt to broaden the scope of visual mathematical evaluation.
-One of the first comprehensive attempts is the mathematical subset of MMMU \citep{yue2024mmmu}, which offers 505 college-level multiple-choice questions, all with images.
-However, its multiple-choice format limits the complexity of problems that can be posed.
-MathVista \citep{lu2023mathvista} collects 28 existing datasets and introduces 3 new datasets with a total of 5k samples (1k testmini samples).
-However, as shown by \citet{qiao2024we}, it faces challenges with data quality due to its compilation from older datasets.